MI2CAST/causalBuilder/documentation.md

 #### 1.3 Adding a biological modification
 A biological entity, whether it is a source or target entity can have multiple biological modifications annotated.
 The biological modifications correspond to physical modifications or conformations of an entity (e.g., phosphorylation of a protein, methylation of a gene, etc.).
-To add a biological modification, whether it belongs to the source entity or the target entity, first check the *biological state* box and then select the type of annotation in the drop-down list that appears:
+To add a biological modification, whether it belongs to the source entity or the target entity, first, check the *biological state* box and then select the type of annotation in the drop-down list that appears:
 ##### 1.3.1 mod
 Biological modification with information on the type of modification only.
 Modification corresponds to the chemical modification affecting the entity (e.g., phosphorylation, acetylation).